Practice Areas Overview

 Jeannine C. Flynn, Attorney at Law, assists Houston area residents through difficult legal issues, including probate administration and guardianships, estate planning, elder law, and family law.

 Probate refers to the process where a court oversees the administration of a deceased person’s estate.
 Common complaints about probate are that it is an expensive and time-consuming process.
 Jeannine Flynn understands the emotional toll that a long, dragged-out probate can have on people who are already in a grieving state, and strives to shepherd your will through probate as quickly and efficiently as possible.
-As a board-certified specialist in Estate Planning and Probate Law, Jeannine Flynn has the knowledge, skills and abilities to complete the probate process accurately and efficiently.
+A Specialist in Estate Planning and Probate Law, as certified by the Texas Board of Legal Specialization, Jeannine Flynn has the knowledge, skills and abilities to complete the probate process accurately and efficiently.
 For further information regarding probate administration, please see the Houston probate page.

 The State of Texas recognizes three types of wills.
 The first type of will is an oral will, also referred to as nuncupative or a death bed will.
 This is a spoken will with no written documentation.
 The second type of will is referred to as a formal or attested will.
 It is typewritten, not completely in the deceased’s handwriting, and witnessed by two or more witnesses.
 The third type of will is a holographic or handwritten will by the decedent.
 Also specific to wills law in Houston is the assignment of an “independent” executor.
 An independent executor can serve without the necessity of a bond and can administrate the estate without the approval of the court.
 If an executor is not assigned as independent, they are considered dependent which requires more work and cost during the probate process.